Chemical technology expertise

-The SCL Test Center has its own chemical laboratory to conduct chemical engineering research.
-This division of the test center conducts a wide range of studies related to determining the quality of downhole equipment and expertise of the materials and environments in which the equipment operates.
-Most tests performed in the laboratory require additional chemical and technological expertise of materials, composition and properties of working fluids, technological schemes of test preparation.
-The most important activities of the chemical division are:
+The SCL Test Center has its own chemical laboratory that conducts chemical engineering research.
+This division of the test center performs a wide range of studies related to determining the quality of downhole equipment and the expertise of the materials and environments in which the equipment operates.
+Most tests performed in the laboratory require additional chemical and technological expertise of materials, composition, and properties of working fluids, as well as technological schemes for test preparation.

-• Determination of the properties of the working fluids used in the tests, including dynamic and kinematic viscosity, density.
-Study of colmatation properties of sand screens.
+• Determination of the working fluids properties used in the tests, including dynamic and kinematic viscosity, density.
+Study of sand screens colmatation properties;

 • Development of gel-formation technologies from polymeric structures for applied problems of sand control.